What Is a 401(k) Plan? Everything You Need To Know

 COVID-19 CARES Act Withdrawals

-The Coronavirus Aid, Relief and Economic Security Act has provisions that allow employers to let employees withdraw funds without a tax penalty.
+The Coronavirus Aid, Relief and Economic Security Act has provisions that allowed employers to let employees withdraw funds without a tax penalty.
 Additionally, employees have three years to pay income taxes on the withdrawal rather than just one.

 Withdrawals After Age 59½